grntco/100daysofcode/README.md

 Day 12: Solved 10_fibonacci exercise as part of the Javascript Exercises for the Odin Project Fundamentals course.

 Day 13: Solved 11_getTheTitles exercise as part of the Javascript Exercises for the Odin Project Fundamentals course.

+Day 14: Solved 12_findTheOldest exercise as part of the Javascript Exercises for the Odin Project Fundamentals course.